sroehling/FutureBudget/Retirement Simulator/example.md

 ## FutureBudget Examples

-The following show how FutureBudget can be setup for some common examples:
+The following describe how FutureBudget can be setup for some common examples:

 * [Retirement][retirementExample]
 * [Expenses][expenseExample]